elkayem/CoffeeRoaster/README.md

 The plans for a 1/4" ply laser cut case are also included if you have access to a laser cutter.
 Or build your own!

 # Artisan Roaster Scope Instructions
 Artisan is not required for this roaster, as the Teensy firmware can already track a stored profile and save the roast data to an SD card without an external interface.
 I still highly recommend Artisan as it includes additional visual analysis tools.

+**Important Note:** The USB port 5V power *must* be disconnected before attempting to interface with Artisan.
+There are several ways to do this, described at https://www.pjrc.com/teensy/external_power.html.
+The simplest way is to disconnect the 5V pads apart on the bottom of the Teensy board.
+I chose a different method in my roaster.
+My roaster has a USB panel mount on the outside of the case, with an internal USB cable going from the panel mount to the Teensy.
+Since this cable is permanently isntalled inside my case, I chose to clip the red wire inside the cable, sealing off the cut wire with shrink tube to prevent a short.
+This avoids the need to modify the Teensy itself.

 Coffee Roaster uses the same Artisan communication protocol as a TC4.
 To use this Teensy code with Artisan, set up the device as a TC4 in Config>Device on the ET/BT tab.
 Check the "Control" and "PID Firmware" checkboxes.
 On the Extra Devices tab, set up the ArduinoTC4_34, ArduinoTC4_56 (Label 1 = Heater, Label 2 = Fan), and ArduinoTC4_78 (Label 1 = SV, Label 2 = Ambient).
 Check the LCD 1, LCD 2, Curve 1, and Curve 2 checkboxes for ArduinoTC4_56 and _78, but uncheck for _34.
 The YouTube video [Artisan Roaster Scope - Setup for TC4](https://youtu.be/0-Co-pXF2NM) walks through the setup procedure.

 The above steps are sufficient for logging your roast with Artisan.
 To control the roast using Artisan, check out the YouTube video [Artisan Roaster Scope - TC4 PID Control](https://youtu.be/ykuUCXhGAC4).
 This video has four parts.
 The two parts labeled "Background Follow TC4 PID" and "Ramp/Soak Profile TC4 PID" can be used with this code.
 The "Artisan PID" variants are not currently supported.

-If using Artisan to control your roaster, you will also need to set up the DC Fan control  To do this, open the Config>Events dialog, change the first Event name to Fan, go to the Sliders tab, and set the Fan Action to Serial Command, and add the command "DCFAN;{}" to the selection box, without the quotes.
+If using Artisan to control your roaster, you will also need to set up the DC Fan control.
+To do this, open the Config>Events dialog, change the first Event name to Fan, go to the Sliders tab, and set the Fan Action to Serial Command, and add the command "DCFAN;{}" to the selection box, without the quotes.

 <img src="/images/IMG_2028.JPG" alt="Roaster">